 Instant payments started very early in the UK, Denmark and Sweden — all outside of the euro area, with much smaller markets to deal with.
 They don't have to coordinate thousands of banks, but only tens of banks, in each case probably just four to five banks that really call the shots.

 Sweden focused very much on P2P payments, while the UK focused on corporate payments.
 And Denmark took a different path again with the emphasis on mobile payments.

 Outside of Europe: South Africa and Nigeria have real-time payment systems.
 When we look at Asia, the large economies there have real-time payment systems, including Japan, China and India, Taiwan, South Korea and Singapore.

 Australia just introduced one, and the US introduced one in late 2016.

-The interview was conducted by Hardy Graupner.
+Interview by Hardy Graupner.